 In 2020, 144 colleges and schools of pharmacy were recognized by the Accreditation Council for Pharmacy Education.
 Pharmacy programs grant Doctor of Pharmacy (Pharm.D.) degrees, which require at least six years of post-secondary study.
 Pharmacy graduates must pass a state board of pharmacy licensure examination to practice in the U.S.

 The Pharmacy College Application Service (PharmCAS) makes it easy to apply to multiple schools using a single application.

 Students interested in laboratory or research experience can continue their education by completing a Master of Science or Ph.D. degree.
 Graduates usually go on to careers in research for a drug company or teaching at a university.
 In the 2016-17 academic year, 78 colleges of pharmacy offered Master of Science and/or Ph.D. programs.

-Other options for pharmacy graduates who are interested in further training include one- or two-year residency programs or fellowships.
+Other options for Pharm.D. graduates who are interested in further training include one- or two-year residency programs or fellowships.
 Pharmacy residencies are post-graduate training programs in pharmacy practice.
 Pharmacy fellowships are highly individualized programs designed to prepare participants to work in research laboratories.
 Some pharmacists who run their own pharmacies obtain a master’s degree in business administration (MBA).

 Learn More About a Career as a Pharmacist

-- The APhA Career Pathway Evaluation Program for Pharmacy Professionals can help you identify the pharmacy career option that is right for you.
+- Pharmacy is Right for Me can help you identify the pharmacy career option that is right for you.

 - American Association of Colleges of Pharmacy